 • Crisis Management Features: Offer clear guidance on reporting fraud, changing passwords, or addressing account security issues.

-Segmented Pathways
+Segmented pathways

 Tailoring the website experience to different audience segments is a smart way to improve both usability and conversion.
 By creating distinct pathways for users based on their needs, such as individuals, small businesses, or corporate clients, financial websites can deliver more relevant content, reduce friction, and guide visitors more effectively toward action.
+Key benefits of segmented pathways include:

 • Higher Conversion Rates: Visitors are more likely to engage and take action when they see information that speaks directly to them.